Skip to main content

 The knowledge trap cycle: how learning becomes avoidance

-But trading breaks this pattern.
-The traders losing the most money often know the most about markets.
-They can explain risk-to-reward ratios, draw trendlines, and recite every candlestick pattern by name.
-Their problem was never a lack of information.
-They failed to act on the information they already had.
+Trading breaks the normal pattern.
+Failed an exam?
+Study harder.
+But the traders losing the most money often know the most about markets.
+They can explain risk-to-reward ratios and recite every candlestick pattern by name.
+Their problem was never information.

 Why Your Brain Fights Your Plan